 For an early-stage business use a discounted cashflow approach to determine the return on investment less an allowance for risk.
 It is difficult to know for early-stage companies how successful they will be – so in some cases, these projections are WAGs (wild arsed guesses).
 Using a sensitivity analysis helps paint some scenarios (worst case, best case, middle case).

 For an established business, there may be a common rule of thumb for your industry based on a multiple of turnover or profit eg 2x annual turnover or 3x profit.
 Services businesses tend to have lower multiples unless it can be proven that the revenue and profit will exist without the owners present.

 Any of these rules of thumb are dependent upon whether your business is growing or declining, the attractiveness of your industry, your ability to differentiate against your competitors and so on.

 The purpose of the investment is critical – investors need to understand how the investment will make a step-change in your business.
 This may be through increasing management capability, improving or developing technology, increasing marketing or a combination of the above.

 What to Do Next?

-The path to getting a business investment ready is a valuable one to take – whether your business is at startup, expanding or if you are sell or to transition out of the business.
-Contact us for a discussion about how we can assist you with the process.Tags: investment ready
+The path to getting a business investment ready is a valuable one to take – whether your business is a startup, expanding or if you are selling or transitioning out of the business.
+Contact us for a discussion about how we can assist you with the process.investment ready